markmusic27/markmusic27/README.md

 ### I'm a 15 year old Full Stack Engineer and startup founder based in San Jose

+🙌 Creating tools that provide people with value.

 - 🔧  Currently the CEO of [safelabs.app](https://www.safelabs.app), a powerful tool for personal and community safety.
 - ⌨️   Co-Founder of [zyndicate.app](https://www.zyndicate.app/), the all-in-one platform to organize your life.
 - 🕹  Creator of [MathiumJS](http://mathiumjs.surge.sh/docs/), an open-source framework to implement math and computational functionality into your code easily and without the hassle.